visualopsholdings/nodes-irc/README.md

 On reboot, Visual ops will look for the start script file and run it up.

-Make sure that port 6667 is punched through yoru firewall and you can connect to your Visual Ops server and chat that way.
+Make sure that port 6667 is punched through your firewall and you can connect to your Visual Ops server and chat that way.

 ## License